-When building complex dynamic components using React.js, without a bit of awareness, it's very easy to bump into performance issues.
-I did quite a lot of work recently with React forms, with dynamic form validation based on the country.
-Due to the nature of the components architecture, the form would regularly throw a maximum update depth exception when users started entering data into the forms.
-In this tutorial, I will cover some of the performance issues I had to figure out, so, hopefully, you can avoid the same pain as I did.
+In this tutorial, you will learn how to improve the performance of components written in ReactJS applications.
+When building complex dynamic components using ReactJS, it can be very easy to bump into performance issues.
+I have been working with React forms recently.
+We had a requirement to customise it slightly.
+On the first attempt, when users started entering data into the form, the application would regularly blow up with a first maximum update depth exception.
+In this tutorial, I will cover some of the performance issues I had to figure out going through this process, so, hopefully, you can avoid the same pain as I did.

 Limit The Props You Pass Into Your Components

 A good practice software engineering 101 principle is to only pass the bare minimum amount of data into a function.
 The reason for this is threefold, it makes unit testing easier, it reduces the chance of bugs occurring, and finally, it makes your code easier to read and to maintain.
 This principle is even more important when it comes to React components.
 In a React component, when you make any changes to the state, React will automatically re-call render() to update the component.
 Applied sensible, this makes your webpage load a lot quicker.
 Applied foolishly, this optimisation can easily be abused and worsen performance.
 If it helps you to conceptualise this, you can think of a React component, like a state machine!
 If you pass lots of needed props into a component that change frequently, your application will be sluggish to use.
 Passing in the minimum props will prevent unneeded component rerenders.